-This year the event celebrates 32 years, with Cancer Council aiming to raise more than $1 million for cancer research in NSW alone.
+This year the event celebrates 32 years, with Cancer Council aiming to raise over $1 million for cancer research in NSW alone.

-Dedicate a daffodil to someone you love this Daffodil Day at the stall held at 38 Church Street, Gloucester out front of Bowe and Lidbury Agents or visit www.daffodilday.com.au/dedicate.
+Dedicate a daffodil to someone you love this Daffodil Day at the stall held at 38 Church Street, Gloucester out front of Bowe & Lidbury Agents or visit www.daffodilday.com.au/dedicate.